SherryLiu3670/MLops_2025_group8/reports/README.md

 >
 > Answer:

-The total code coverage of code is 43%, which includes all our source code.
-We are far from 100% coverage of our code because we did not implement testing for model.
+The total code coverage is 43%, including all our source code.
+Since we don't have tests for our models, our code coverage is far from 100%.
+Even with 100% coverage, trust in the code still depends on the quality of the tests.
+If the tests only check trivial cases or don't cover real-world scenarios, the code may still have undetected problems.
+To improve reliability, we need to: 1.
+Write more comprehensive tests, including edge cases.
+2. Perform integration tests to ensure that different modules work seamlessly together.
+3. Perform real-world validation using production-like data.
+This approach will give us more confidence in the robustness of our application.
 ### Question 9

 > **Did you workflow include using branches and pull requests?
 If yes, explain how.
 If not, explain how branches and**